 Winning as a outsider is not easy

-In order to win as a outsider, you need to stand out in the crowd and convince the voters that you’re their best choice.
+To win as a outsider, you need to stand out in the crowd and convince the voters that you’re their best choice.
 A few things that can help with this:

 - Be authentic: Show your true colors and be yourself.
 This will help people connect with you and know what they can expect from you in the future.